hotwired/stimulus/README.md

 # Sentinella

-Sentinella is a JavaScript library of **practical wrappers around the DOM `MutationObserver` API**.
-It watches the document and can notify you of changes scoped by:
+Sentinella is a JavaScript library of practical wrappers around the DOM `MutationObserver` API.
+It watches the document and can **notify you of changes scoped by:**

 * **Attribute**.
 Use [AttributeObserver](#attributeobserver) to track when elements with a given attribute appear or disappear from the document, and when the values of those attributes change.
 * **Token list**.
 A token list is an attribute whose value is a space-separated set of tokens (like the HTML `class` attribute).
 Use [TokenListObserver](#tokenlistobserver) to be notified as tokens come and go.